 20] What is a bs session and what happens in a bs session? / Why so many brainstorming questions?

 BS sessions are conducted to help the students leverage various aspects in their profile to structure their essays and applications.
 These are detailed sessions conducted over skype in which students discuss their essays and recos.
+Each BS session is up to 2 hrs.

 Prior to a bs session, students complete a bs form.